The science of sound and sound control.

 A full size sample or model of a unit normally used to judge appearance and performance.

 Refers to a single lite of glass as a finished product.

 A horizontal or vertical member that supports and holds such items as panels, glass, sash or sections of a curtain wall.

-An insulating unit wherein the two lites of glass are closer together in the center of the unit than they are at the edge.
-This gives the unit the appearance of being "bowed in".
+An insulating unit where the two lites of glass are closer together in the center of the unit than they are at the edge.
+This gives the unit the appearance of being bowed in.

 An inclusion in float glass that can cause spontaneous breakage in fully tempered glass.

 Glass unit wherein the two glass ply edges are intentionally not aligned.

 Outside-Inside Transmission Class Rating used to classify acoustic performance of glazing in exterior applications.